danielcdmconsultores/hello-openai/README.md

 --------------------------------------------------------------------

-* Disclaimer of responsibilities for executable:
+* :Disclaimer of responsibilities for executable:

 The following executable file is provided as-is and without any warranty or guarantee of any kind, whether express or implied.
 The use of this executable is at your own risk, and we do not assume any responsibility for any consequences that may arise from its use.